vmikk/phylonext_manual/docs/parameters.md

     Sampling redundancy is defined as [1 – (richness / number of specimens)] in a grid cell.
     By default, parameter `--leaflet_redundancy` is set to 0, which will display all grid cells.

-!!! info CANAPE
+!!! info "CANAPE"
-    CANAPE is able to distinguish different types of centres of endemism, and can thus give insights into different evolutionary and ecological processes that may be responsible for these patterns.
+    CANAPE (Categorical Analysis of Palaeo and Neo Endemism) is able to distinguish different types of centres of endemism, and can thus give insights into different evolutionary and ecological processes that may be responsible for these patterns.

     - The centres of paleo-endemism indicate places where there are over-representation of long branches that are rare across the landscape.